sudoskys/StableDiffusionBook/docs/paint/WebUi/base.en.md

     NAI brackets have a weight of 1.05/pc, WebUi rounds have a weight of 1.1/pc

-## How to write prompt
+## How to write a prompt (prompt)

-Write it in conjunction with a spell book.
+### What to use

+- Words

+Ordinary words

 - Natural language

-Natural language can be used directly, WebUi(SD) has natural language processing capabilities (English sentences), and can also use  emoji

-However, if you are looking for accuracy, don't use natural language.
+WebUi can also use natural language directly, even some Japanese.

+But don't use natural language if you want to be accurate.

-- parameter [^6]
+- emoji

+Including the Western face characters `(^_^)` and emoji 🌻 can be used, with emoji being particularly accurate in expression.
+### How to write

-Combine similar cue phrases as you wish and put these in order from most to least important.
+Combine similar prompt phrases you want and put these in order from most important to least important.

+`(subject)(style), (action/scene), (artist), (filters)`

+`(subject)` serves as the subject of the screen, anchoring the content of the screen, which is an essential part of any prompt. `(style)` is the style of the screen, optional.

+`(action/scene)` As the action/scene, describes what the subject is doing where it is.

+`(artist)` is the optional artist name or the name of the production company.

-You can use artists, studios, photographic terms, character names, styles, special effects, etc. These can be viewed in the manuals, which are available in the end pages.
+`(filers)` are details that add to it.
+Artists, studios, photographic terms, character names, styles, effects, etc. can be used.

+- content[^6]

+The content can be

 ```
 The quality of the image